2024

 Red Leicester busked in Market Street and raising £120 for two local charities for homeless people: One Roof Leicester and Festive Shelter (4th November 2017):

-Red Leicester members sang in the choir accompanying Elaine Pantling in her one woman show, Alice In Her Shoesabout the Leicester suffragette, Alice Hawkins (28th October 2017).
+Red Leicester members sang in the choir accompanying Elaine Pantling in her one woman show, Alice In Her Shoes, about the Leicester suffragette, Alice Hawkins (28th October 2017).
 The photograph below shows the whole choir (also including members of Fosse Singers and DMU Square Mile choirs):

 Red Leicester busking in Market Street and raising £122.20 for the We Shall Overcome anti-austerity campaign and local food banks (14th October 2017):